 - Shoulder armor

-Now one thing I noticed straight away were the colors.
+Now one thing I noticed straight away was the colors.
 Without that helpful color identifier ^^^ up there I had to make my best assumptions based on lighting/image quality and so on.

 Like if the armor was very very dark or….